top of page

 Cable chaos compromises uptime and safety.
 Transit wall systems hide complexity and speed service:

-wall system for cable management in mission control console
+wall system control console design

 • HD Walls: integrated power & data raceways route horizontally and vertically with clean removable finishing panels for service access.